nadigerdivya/Interview_Questions/README.md

     -  What is TDD?
 7. How do you check code  quality?
 8. What is minification?
 What is minified version?
 Why it is required?
 How it is minified?
+9. Rate yourself for React out of 10?

 Javascript